 Found in tropical and subtropical regions, mangrove forests are one of the Earth’s richest and most threatened types of coastal habitat and ecosystems.
 Found in 192 countries, mangroves provide a wide range of vital, valuable ecosystem services and products.
 Yet they are being destroyed at an alarming rate.

 Mangroves – 90 percent of which are located in developing nations – provide the foundation for biodiversity and coastal communities the world over.
 In addition to being breeding and rearing grounds for an amazing variety of plants and animals, mangroves serve as carbon sinks and buffers that protect coastal areas from tides, currents, and extreme weather.

-The role mangroves play in supporting and enriching life and the benefits they provide humans has been drastically undervalued – certainly within the context of prevailing 20th century models of socioeconomic development.
-That has been changing gradually over the course of recent decades, to the point where mangrove conservation and sustainable use has become a key facet of local, national and multilateral environmental governance and sustainable development initiatives.
+The role mangroves play in supporting and enriching life and the benefits they provide humans have been drastically undervalued – certainly within the context of prevailing 20th-century models of socioeconomic development.
+That has been changing gradually over the course of recent decades, to the point where mangrove conservation and sustainable use has become a key facet of local, national, and multilateral environmental governance and sustainable development initiatives.

 “Mangroves provide ecosystem services worth around US$33,000-$57,000 per hectare per year, Steiner pointed out.